Corporate Governance

 Investment Committee

-During the year, the Committee continued to explore options available to reduce risks, particularly given the turbulent market conditions, and to protect the investment portfolio.
-The Committee will continue to provide guidance and feedback on matters relating to investments and investment policies to the Board.
+IC continues to provide guidance and feedback on matters relating to investments and investment policies to the Board.

 Medical Advisory Committee